2nd Division (Reichswehr)

 The 2nd Division was a unit of the Reichswehr.

 Creation

 In the Order of 31 July 1920 for the Reduction of the Army (to comply with the upper limits on the size of the military contained in the Treaty of Versailles), it was determined that in every Wehrkreis (military district) a division would be established by 1 October 1920.
-The 2nd Division was formed in January 1921 out of the Reichswehr-Brigaden 2 and 9, both part of the former Übergangsheer (Transition Army).
+The 2nd Division was formed in January 1921 out of the Reichswehrs 2nd and 9th Brigades, both part of the former Übergangsheer (Transition Army).

 It consisted of 3 infantry regiments, the 4th, 5th, and 6th.
-It also consisted of the 2nd artillery regiment, an engineering battalion, a signals battalion, a transportation battalion and a medical battalion.
+It also consisted of the 2nd Artillery Regiment, an engineering battalion, a signals battalion, a transportation battalion, and a medical battalion.

-The commander of the Wehrkreis II was simultaneously the commander of the 2nd Division.

-For the leadership of the troops, an Infanterieführer and an Artillerieführer were appointed, both subordinated to the commander of the Division.
+The commander of Wehrkreis II was simultaneously the commander of the 2nd Division.
+For the leadership of the troops, an Infanterieführer and an Artillerieführer were appointed, both subordinated to the commander of the division.